tarekwxcc/Multi-Demo-Portal-Glitch/README.md

    - [Click here to access and copy the Airtable base](https://airtable.com/appiuy3ZRMNu7BQLd/shrN4PkssfLMNGi3u).
 This base contains the two required tables: *Current Vertical* and *Configuration Table*.

 2.	**Retrieve Personal Access Token and API Details:**
-	•	Go to your Airtable account settings and create a Personal Access Token (since API keys are deprecated).
+	•	Go to your Airtable account settings and create a Personal Access Token (since API keys are deprecated). (it should look like patHLGQIjzqRPaRNI.XXXXXX not to be confisued with the key ID that also starts with pat)
 	•	In your imported base, copy the AIRTABLE_BASE_ID from the Airtable URL (e.g., airtable.com/{base_id}/…).

 3. **Take note of the .env File:**